-At June 30, 2019, total liabilities were \$704,717.
-Liabilities consist of accounts payable associated with professional service fees related to clinical service contracts.
-Liabilities for the year ended June 30, 2019 increased by \$392,084 or 125% over the prior year.
-The increase in liabilities from the prior year was related to the associated increase in accounts receivable.
+At June 30, 2020, there were no liabilities which would consist of accounts payable associated with professional service fees related to clinical service contracts.
+Liabilities for the year ended June 30, 2020 decreased by \$704,717 or 100% over the prior year.
+The decrease in liabilities from the prior year was related to a change in accounting recognition by management of professional service collections held by the association and due to the University of Florida.